GauriShirke12/SmartGpt/README.md

 # SmartGpt

-A full-stack ChatGPT-like application built with React and Node.js, featuring a clean chat interface with conversation threading and persistent storage.
+A MERN-Stack based  ChatGPT-like application built with React and Node.js, featuring a clean chat interface with conversation threading and persistent storage.

 ## 🚀 Features